 Marijuana dinner parties and fine dining aren’t new.
 For years, highly-trained chefs have been holding invitation-only marijuana dinner parties and fine dining experiences in secretive locations.
 Even in states that have approved recreational marijuana, laws typically don’t allow these types of parties, but that hasn’t stopped chefs and diners across the country from indulging in them.

 In New York, where these types of parties are illegal, Miguel Trinidad of 99th Floor holds five-course private cannabis dinners featuring dishes like steak tartare, lobster risotto, and chocolate torte.
 In Colorado, Scott Durrah holds private cannabis dinners and cooks for retired professional athletes who suffer from chronic pain.

 In Washington, Unika Noiel produces “Fellowship” dinners through her company, Luvn Kitchn.
 Her invitation-only dinners are held monthly and feature cannabis-infused soul food.
 In Illinois, Herbal Notes, a California dinner club that serves cannabis-infused meals, held its first pop-up in Chicago in December of last year.
-The six-course meal was $125, and dishes included swordfish cerviche and carnitas.
-The meal lasted for four hours, and if the Herbal Notes team gets its way, that dinner won’t be the last in the Windy City.
+The four-hour, six-course meal was $125, and dishes included swordfish cerviche and carnitas.

 In California, the popularity of marijuana dinner parties and fine dining experiences is growing fast.
 Some of the biggest names in this new market in the state include Chris Yang of PopCultivate whose five to six-course dinner parties cost $100 per person and Sevan Abdessian and Kris Morningstar of The Gathering whose $250 dinners include five courses.